 Yes, Woodlynde School offers three seasons of varsity and Middle School sports.
 In the fall, students can run cross country or play golf, volleyball, soccer, or tennis.
 In the winter, students can play on our basketball or bowling teams, and in the spring, students can play tennis, ultimate frisbee, lacrosse, and golf.

-Woodlynde School has seven learning specialists who are experts in helping students acquire the academic and self-advocacy skills needed to become successful, independent learners.
+Woodlynde School has six learning specialists who are experts in helping students acquire the academic and self-advocacy skills needed to become successful, independent learners.

 Woodlynde School is proud to implement the Responsive Classroom approach to teaching.
-Our students in Lower School participate in morning meeting and closing circle each day, while Middle School students have a responsive advisory meeting built into their daily schedule.
-Teachers utilize a variety of strategies and instructional models to bring together social-emotional and academic learning.
+Our students in Lower School participate in morning meeting and closing circle each day, while Middle and Upper School students have a responsive advisory meeting built into their schedule.

 Woodlynde School is a private, co-ed college prep day school located in suburban Philadelphia, Pennsylvania, that serves intelligent, talented students with learning differences in grades K - 12.
 Woodlynde provides a comprehensive, evidence-based Kindergarten, elementary, middle and high school program in a challenging yet nurturing environment for students with average to above average cognitive abilities (IQ) who have language- or math-based learning differences (such as Dyslexia, Dysgraphia or Dyscalculia), Executive Function Challenges, Attention Deficit Hyperactivity Disorder (ADHD), or Auditory Processing Disorder.
 Even for those students without a diagnosed learning disability (LD), Woodlynde offers expert and caring teachers in small classroom settings that support academic success.
 Woodlynde School also offers a post-graduate (PG) program in partnership with Rosemont College as well as a regional Summer Camp for students who learn differently.